There are surfboards to suit every style and every wave; everything is customizable but even the basic templates are diverse.

 It’s not the best option for professional surfers hitting big waves, but it’s a good option to have on standby for those simple summer surfs.

-The Gun is a shortboard that errs on the large side and is said to have been invented by Pat Curren, a big wave surfer and an expert shaper.
+The Rhino Chaser is a shortboard that errs on the large side and is said to have been invented by Pat Curren, a big wave surfer and an expert shaper.

-A large, thick, and buoyant board that can be as long as 12′ and is designed for very small waves, as well as flat-water sports.
+A SUP made for surfing is a large, thick, and buoyant surfboard that can be as long as 12′ and is designed for very small waves, as well as flat-water sports.

 Stand-up Paddleboards are accompanied by a paddle that the rider uses to push through the water, similar to the ancient paddle crafts once popular throughout Polynesia and Africa.